donaldsoncd/md-to-tsv/ReadMe.md

 # Markdown to Tab Separated Value

-I made this "program" to automate part of converting critical edition style text (Jula-English-Arabic plus footnotes for a partial oral interpretation of the Quran into Jula) written using pandoc flavored markdown into a tsv format useful for further analysis as a spreadsheet or data fed int a parallel corpus.
+I made this "program" to automate part of converting critical edition style text (Jula-English-Arabic plus footnotes for a partial oral interpretation of the Quran into Jula) written using pandoc flavored markdown into a tsv format useful for further analysis as a spreadsheet or data fed into a parallel corpus.

 ## How to use